FAQ About RHDV2 And Rabbits

 RHDV2 stands for Rabbit Hemorrhagic Disease Virus 2nd Strain.
 The original virus, RHDV1, was discovered in France in 2010 and it spread quickly through Europe and the Mediterranean, decimating wild and pet rabbit populations.

 RHDV2 is a current strain that began flaring up in the western U.S. and Canada in 2020.
 It is highly contagious and affects both domestic (pet) rabbits and wild rabbits, including cottontails, jackrabbits, hares and pikas.
-Currently, RHDV2 has not been found in Illinois, but the virus has killed pet and wild rabbits in 15 states so far.
+On July 15, 2023, the USDA APHIS confirmed that there have been three deaths of pet rabbits in Chicago, all at one location.
+So far, the virus has killed pet and wild rabbits in at least 28 states so far.

 RHDV2 is almost always fatal, killing three out of four rabbits exposed to it.
-It is not contagious to people or other animals.
+Rabbits who are exposed to it and survive can shed the virus for up to 48 days.
+RHDV2 is not contagious to people or other animals.
 But it can be spread thousands of miles through insects, birds, and other animals; people can carry RHDV2 into their homes through contamination on their shoes or clothing.
-The virus can stay active in the environment for over 90 days and is not killed by many common disinfectants.
+The virus can stay active in the environment for over 48 days and is not killed by many common disinfectants.
 It can withstand freezing and temperatures over 122F for over an hour.

 Is there a cure?